 With a portless iPhone, you can also expect to face the issue of latency, especially if you are from a region with slower networks.
 Wireless VPN connections are very slow, and getting connected to a VPN through your wireless device is a bit difficult for users.
 A lightning port is not just simply a hole in your phone: No, it includes a lot of components that are required for its normal functionality.
 If you ditch the port, you lose a function, like VPN support.

 Without any physical access, you will face issues in order to bridge the networks for online privacy.
 Therefore, without ports, you would not be able to set up the VPN on your portless iPhone.
-Yes, a portless phone with removal of its internal components will give you a slimmer device or a bigger battery, however, you will lose VPN support with a portless device.
+Yes, a portless phone with the removal of its internal components will give you a slimmer device or a bigger battery, however, you will lose VPN support with a portless device.

 You could manually configure the VPN to capture traffic from certain ports and apps and make it work for a wireless device.
 But, that is quite impossible, judging from the current status of the VPN industry.